 - Panel discussions featuring top local food entrepreneurs and culinary experts

-- Engaging workshops with artisan producers
+- Engaging hand-on activities with artisan producers

 - Cooking demonstrations from high profile local chefs